 When Asbury College relocated to its current site on the old Bellevue College campus, one of the existing buildings was the Scott family homestead.
 That building was expanded in 1918 and named Mary Crawford Hall after a donor from Georgia.
 In 1921, Lizzie Glide Hall was built alongside Crawford Hall with a generous donation from Lizzie Glide, a cattle and oil millionaire from San Francisco.
 Glide and Crawford Halls were destroyed in a fire in April 1924, and the current Glide-Crawford Hall was constructed in their place and opened for residents in the Fall of 1924.
 The connecting front hall is named Putman Hall in honor of two sisters who were donors.
 Read more about the Glide-Crawford Fire here.

-The Johnson Men’s Dormitory, named in honor of Asbury College President, Dr. Z.T.
+The Johnson Men’s Residence Hall, named in honor of Asbury College President, Dr. Z.T.
 Johnson, was built in three stages.
 The Main Wing was constructed in 1947 and the East and West Wings in 1954.
 The building was remodeled to connect the wings into one complex in 1986.
-The first floor on the East Wing (which contains four floors compared to the other wings’ three) once housed the Sarah Johnson Guest House; it now houses one floor of women’s dorm rooms unconnected to the remainder of the dorm, which is still used as men’s housing.
+The first floor on the East Wing (which contains four floors compared to the other wings’ three) once housed the Sarah Johnson Guest House; it now houses one floor of women’s rooms unconnected to the remainder of the residence hall, which is still used as men’s housing.

-The Trustees Men’s Dormitory, named in honor of the Board of Trustees, was also built in stages.
+The Trustees Men’s Residence Hall, named in honor of the Board of Trustees, was also built in stages.
 The Main Wing was built in 1959, and the East Wing was added in 1965.
 It too was remodeled to connect the wings into one complex in 1986.

-Kresge Hall was completed in 1973 as the newest of Asbury College’s dormitories.
+Kresge Hall was completed in 1973 as the newest of Asbury College’s residence halls.
 It was named after Dorothy Kresge, the wife of philanthropist S.S.
 Kresge, the founder of the K-Mart department stores.

 Aldersgate Commons was built in 1996, consisting of four apartment-style residence halls.
 The Davis, Fisher, Thacker and Eddy houses contain two-bedroom, four-person apartments.
 In 2001, Howell and Pike houses were added as “living and learning communities” housing eight students in each suite.
 The name “Aldersgate” refers to Aldersgate Street in London where in 1738 John Wesley experienced a spiritual awakening at a Moravian meeting in which he felt his “heart strangely warmed”.
 Read more about the Aldersgate Apartments and their namesakes here.